johnsonch/rails_0_to_deploy_in_60_minutes/presentation.md

 footer: @johnsonch :: Chris Johnson :: Ruby on Rails 0 to Deployed in 60 Minutes

 #Ruby on Rails
 ##0 to Deployed in 60 Minutes
 ###Chris Johnson
 ![full](images/IMG_5283.jpg)

 ^ Photo Credit: Me

 ---
 #About me
 ![fit right](http://www.johnsonch.com/images/me.jpg)

 * Chris Johnson
-* Software Engineer and Scrum Master at GettyImages
+* Manager of Application Development at GettyImages
 * Author at Pragmatic Bookshelf
 * Part-Time Instructor at Madison College
 * Owner at JohnsonCH, LLC